w3f/polkadot-wiki/docs/learn/learn-staking.md

 same, pools with lower commission fees pay more to nominators than pools with higher fees.
 Thus, each validator can choose between increasing their fees to earn more, or decreasing their fees to attract more nominators and increase their chances of being elected.
-In the long term, we expect that all validators will need to be cost efficient to remain competitive, and that validators with higher reputation will be able to charge slightly higher commission fees (which is fair).
+In the long term, we expect that all validators will need to be cost-efficient to remain competitive, and that validators with higher reputation will be able to charge slightly higher commission fees (which is fair).

 ### Claiming rewards

 {{ kusama: Note that Kusama runs approximately 4x as fast as Polkadot, except for block production times.
-Polkadot will also produce blocks at approximately six second intervals. :kusama }}
+Polkadot will also produce blocks at approximately six-second intervals. :kusama }}

 Rewards are recorded per session (approximately {{ polkadot: 4 hours :polkadot }}{{ kusama: one hour :kusama }}) and calculated per era (approximately {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }}).
 Thus,